Andrés Marinangeli: Managerial career

 While playing for Aluche, Marinangeli was a goalkeeping coach of the youth sides and also acted an assistant manager of the first team.
 In 2012, he joined Esteban Becker's staff at the Equatorial Guinea women's football team.

 In 2017, Marinangeli was recruited by Guangzhou Evergrande to work in their football schools in Madrid, and also returned to Aluche in January 2018, now named first team manager.
 In the 2019–20 season, he was a part of Lolo Escobar's coaching staff at Las Rozas CF, working as a goalkeeping coach.

 In August 2020, after a short period in charge of lowly Madrilenian side Iglesia La Vid FC, Marinangeli moved to the United Arab Emirates to work as the under-18 manager of Dibba Al-Hisn SC.
 He switched teams and countries again in July 2021, after being named David Perdiguero's assistant at Bolivian club Real Santa Cruz.

 Marinangeli left the Bolivian side in December 2021, being named manager of Altos Hornos Zapla in his home country shortly after.
 On 16 March 2022, he returned to Real Santa Cruz, now being appointed first team manager in the place of sacked Daniel Farrar.

 On his managerial debut for the Albos on 2 April 2022, Marinangeli's side defeated Oriente Petrolero by 2–1.
 On 21 November, he left Santa Cruz.

 On 5 January 2023, Marinangeli remained in Bolivia after being named in charge of Jorge Wilstermann.
 Eighteen days later, however, a new board of the club presented Christian Díaz as manager, and he was dismissed; on 17 February, he remained in the country after taking over top tier newcomers Libertad Gran Mamoré, but was sacked less than a month later.

+On 15 August 2023, Marinangeli was appointed manager of Guabirá, still in the Bolivian top tier.
+He was sacked from the club on 8 November, and returned to Real Santa Cruz the following 9 April.

+Marinangeli resigned from Real Santa Cruz on 20 August 2024.